Marrying a Citizen of France? How to Get a Green Card for Your New Spouse

 Application Procedures When Applying for a K-1 Fiancé Visa

-If you and your intended (who lives outside the U.S.) have not yet married (or have held an informal ceremony that does not count as an official marriage in the location where it was held) you can apply for a K-1 visa, which is a temporary (90-day) visa with which your fiancé can enter the U.S. in order to hold the wedding.
+If you and your intended (who lives outside the U.S.) have not yet married (or have held an informal ceremony that does not count as an official marriage in the location where it was held) you can apply for a K-1 visa.
+This is a temporary (90-day) visa with which your fiancé can enter the U.S. in order to hold the wedding.

 The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
 After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Paris, France.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending an interview with a U.S. consular official.
 You, the U.S. petitioner, are allowed to attend this interview, though it is not required.

-After your marriage in the U.S., your new spouse applies to USCIS for a green card, through a process called adjustment of status.
+After your timely marriage in the United States, your new spouse applies to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.
-Upon approval, your spouse would become a U.S. lawful conditional resident, on the way to permanent residence.
+Upon approval, your spouse will become a U.S. lawful conditional resident, two years away from permanent residence.

-Application Procedures for Your Spouse to Come From France on an Immigrant Visa
+Application Procedures for Spouse to Come From France on an Immigrant Visa

 If you and your loved one are already married, and your spouse is currently in France, you will start the green-card application process by filing Form I-130 with USCIS.
 Its purpose is to prove you're really legally married, that it's a bona fide marriage (not a sham or fraud to get a green card), and that you're really a U.S. citizen or permanent resident.
 (See Preparing an I-130 Visa Petition for the Immigrating Spouse of U.S. Citizen or Preparing an I-130 Visa Petition for the Immigrating Spouse of a U.S. Permanent Resident.)

 After USCIS approves the I-130, what happens next depends on your, the petitioner's status.
 If you are a U.S. citizen, your French spouse can continue on with visa processing.
-If you are a permanent resident, your spouse must wait for a current "priority date" (that is, wait until a visa is available in category 2A, which could take anywhere from no time at all to five years, based on past averages).
-USCIS will next forward your file to the NVC, which will tell you when it's time for you to apply and connect you to the Consular Electronic Application Center (CEAC).
+If you are a permanent resident, your spouse must wait for a current "priority date" (that is, wait until a visa is available in category 2A).
+USCIS will next forward your file to the NVC, which will tell you when it's time to apply and connect you to the Consular Electronic Application Center (CEAC).
 (For details, see What Happens Between I-130 Approval and Consular Interview.)

-Upon approval, your spouse enters the U.S. on an immigrant visa, becoming a lawful permanent resident at that moment.
+Upon approval, your spouse enters the U.S. on an immigrant visa, becoming a lawful permanent resident at that moment (or a lawful conditional resident, if your marriage is less than two years old on that date).
 Assuming you've paid the immigrant fee to USCIS, the actual green card will arrive by mail, normally several weeks later.

 At Which U.S. Consulate in France the Interview Will Be Held